kashish2601/Bookopedia/README.md

 # Bookopedia
- It is a project on free and paid engineering books
+ It is a project on free and paid engineering books using HTML,CSS,Javascript,PHP.